Most likely to change the world? Artificial intelligence and autonomous vehicles.

 “Today’s technology changes are advancing as quickly, as significantly, as ever.
 But it is still hard to tell fad from game-changer.”

-With that in mind, we offer four recommendations to channel technology’s transformative power to do the
+With that in mind, we offer four recommendations to channel technology’s transformative power to do the most good, including:

 What’s next?
 How do we build technologies for a modern era?
 Learn more about the Power of Intelligent Things from Booz Allen.